MarisaKirisame/DefComBlog/Calculator.md

     Expr right = this.right.simp();
     return mkPlus(left, right);

 We begin by traversing left and right, simplifying them.
-Note that the above code is universal - we can also do this for the simpl() for Mult (of course, we have to change mkPlus into mkMult).
+Note that the above code is universal - we can also do this for the simp() for Mult (of course, we have to change mkPlus into mkMult).
 This is because if a == and b == y, mkPlus(a, b) == mkPlus(x, y).
 Even when we have nothing to do for a Node, we can and should still optimize by recursing.
-This way its children can do it's things.
+This way its children can do its things.
 Now, onto some real optimization for Plus.

       // After left, right is defined, before mkPlus if (left.equals(Cal.mkLit(0))) {